Michael Moldaver: Ontario judge

 In 1990, at age 42, Moldaver was appointed to the High Court of Justice of the Supreme Court of Ontario (now known as the Ontario Superior Court of Justice).
 He spent five years there before being elevated to the Court of Appeal for Ontario in 1995.
 Moldaver sat on the Court of Appeal for the next 16 years before his eventual appointment to the Supreme Court of Canada.
 While at the Court of Appeal, Moldaver was known as one of the Court's most outspoken members and was considered an expert on criminal law.
 In a series of controversial speeches, he complained that criminal defence lawyers would sometimes "trivialize" the Canadian Charter of Rights and Freedoms out of monetary self-interest by arguing for unnecessary rights claims.

 During his time at the Court of Appeal, Moldaver was involved in the acquittal of two longstanding murder convictions.
 Led by Innocence Canada, Steven Truscott's case was brought before the Court in 2006.
 In 2007, Moldaver joined the court in acquitting Truscott of his 1959 rape and murder convictions, due to new medical evidence and fresh testimony.
 During the trial, Moldaver was critical of the investigating team, questioning them as to why they never considered a sexual psychopath as a suspect.

 In 2009, Moldaver wrote the majority decision which acquitted Roméo Phillion of his 1972 murder conviction.
 Moldaver ultimately decided to overturn the conviction due to the Crown's failure to disclose a key piece of evidence.
 Moldaver held the missing evidence would have been "gold" in the defence lawyer's hands and that there was overwhelming support for the claim the evidence had not been properly disclosed.

-In 2011, Moldaver, along with a unanimous court, strengthened Canada's position on terrorism by sentencing Momin Khawaja to life in prison for engaging in terrorist activity.
+In 2011, Moldaver, along with a unanimous court, sentenced Momin Khawaja to life in prison for engaging in terrorist activity.
 The Court held that harsh sentences are required to deter individuals from engaging in future terrorist activity.